mrinmoyxb/Anzen-PasswordsVault/README.md

 ## 🧑‍💻 What I Learned
 ## ✨ Contributions

 Contributions are welcome!
 If you’d like to add new feature or improve existing ones, feel free to submit a pull request.
-Drop a like and followe me on the github.
+Drop a like and follow me on the github.

 Happy coding! 🚀